MCarnegie/3D-Maze-Generator/README.md

 9. Make menu to put in custom values for mazes
 10. Have another mode where you have to collect items in the maze while being chased by an enemy
 11. Add Textures to walls and sounds

+You can find the current deployed version here: https://mcarnegie.github.io/3D-Maze-Generator/ DISCLAIMER:USE KEYBOARD AND MOUSE FOR THIS TO WORK
+CONTROL: WASD to move, MOUSE to look around, Q to switch from POV to Orbital Camera